Torrance DUI Lawyer

 – Pat Carey, former Deputy District Attorney who handled thousands of DUI cases.

-Should you chose to represent yourself or chose a cheap lawyer, the results in court could lead to harsher penalties and harsher fines, proving you in fact saved yourself no money at all.
+Should you choose to represent yourself or choose a cheap lawyer, the results in court could lead to harsher penalties and harsher fines, proving you in fact saved yourself no money at all.

 If, as a result of your DUI, a collision occurs and someone is injured, you can be charged with a violation of Vehicle Code Section 23153.
 The charges for this type of DUI—“DUI with Injury” commonly are: